Static maps#

 EPSG:4326

-All layers have a defined CRS, but we can see that the coordinate reference system definitions don’t match, which is a problem for plotting our map.
+All layers have a defined CRS, but we can see that the coordinate reference system definitions don’t match, which will be a problem for plotting all layers in the same figure.
 The grid is in ETRS89 / TM35FIN (EPSG:3067), which is an appropriate map projection for visualizing data from Finland.
-Roads and the metro are in WGS 84 (EPSG:4326) meaning that the coordinates are in latitudes and longitudes.
+Roads and the metro are in WGS 84 (EPSG:4326) meaning that the coordinates are represented in latitudes and longitudes.
 Let’s see what happens if trying to plot all three layers in the same figure without re-projecting the data:

 ax = grid.plot(column="pt_r_t")